Supporting Your Student

 Ways to Communicate

-- Cell phones, usually on prepaid plans, are also very popular in some countries.
+- Cell phones, often on prepaid plans, are also popular in some countries.
 Phones can be purchased abroad or sometimes rented from the program provider.
 Most mobile phones work using a SIM card, on which your student can purchase minutes.
 Minutes will be deducted from the account for outgoing calls (incoming calls are often free) and text messages.
 Students can “top up” their account at any time to add more minutes.
 Rates vary by provider.

 Culture Shock and Homesickness